Amanfikiru/Dot_Ethiopia_E-learning/README.md

-# An E-Learning project for DOT-ETHIOPIA as part of the ODC-DOT internship programme
+# DOT-Ethiopia-E_Learning
+Official repository for the E_Learning management system that is going to be developed using React.js, PHP and MySQL.